William Ernst Ehrich: Early life in Germany

-In March 1916, during World War 1, Ehrich was inducted into the German Imperial Army.
+In March 1916, during World War I, Ehrich was inducted into the German Imperial Army.
 He fought on both the Eastern Front and the Western Front.
 Captured by the Imperial Russian Army, he was chosen by his jailers as unofficial camp artist.

 At the end of the war, Erlich returned to Königsberg.
 In 1920, he returned to art school.
 During his studies at the State Art School, Ehrich was hired by his senior professors to execute works for them.
 In 1929 Ehrich collaborated with his professor, Erich Schmidt-Kestner to carve the reliefs around the entrances of the Hauptbahnhof (main train station) in Königsberg.
 The travertine reliefs above the doors representing travel by water, land, and air and arrival and departure were executed by Ehrich.
 The relief are considered incorrectly attributed to Schmidt-Kestner a claim corroborated in the German art history text by Mühlpfordt, Herbert M. (Holzner Verlag, Würzburg 1970, pp. 67, entry 3).

 In 1927, Erlich sculpted the heads of Copernicus, Kant, Herder, and Corinth above the main door to a school on Lehndorfstraße.
 The heads were destroyed in 1945.